How I Knew I Was Ready to Become a Full-Time Freelance Writer

 I had a plan for getting new clients and work:

-I was really fortunate because I had a few strong client relationships that I built when freelance writing was still my side hustle.
+I was fortunate because I had a few strong client relationships that I built when freelance writing was still my side hustle.
 I knew I’d keep working with those clients, but I needed to find more clients to reach my income goal.
-Luckily my journalist friends are really supportive and a friend introduced me to editors at Women’s Health and Allure, I met someone from Business Insider at a dinner party, and I emailed a blogger friend who works at USA Today.
+Luckily my journalist friends are supportive and a friend introduced me to editors at Women’s Health and Allure, I met someone from Business Insider at a dinner party, and I emailed a blogger friend who works at USA Today.
 I also continued using Contently, the tool I tell all journalists about, and got placed on a few more projects.
 I would find it stressful to only pitch stories and hope for the best, so having clients on retainer while simultaneously pitching worked best for me.

-You can set your own schedule when you are a freelancer and take as many days off as you want.
-It could be tempting to work really hard on days with deadlines and slack off a bit during the week.
+You can set your schedule when you are a freelancer and take as many days off as you want.
+It could be tempting to work hard on days with deadlines and slack off a bit during the week.
 I was so used to freelancing with a full-time job and working late nights and weekends that I knew I had the drive to meet deadlines, continuously pitch stories, and stay focused during typical working hours.

 I figured out routines and an organization system that works for me:

 I have always thrived on routine, so I decided that I would work from 10 a.m. to 6 p.m. on weekdays.
-I tried to only take in-person meetings and interviews two days a week so I could have uninterrupted blocks of time to write other days.
+I tried to only take in-person meetings and interviews two days a week so I could have uninterrupted blocks of time to write on other days.
 I also tried my best to stick to time-batching everything from answering emails to sending invoices to meal-prepping.
 I have three ways that I keep track of all of my deadlines.
 I write them down in a paper planner.
-I put deadlines in my Google Calendar as all-day events and color code for personal life, the blog, and articles.
-I also use the iPhone Tasks app to set separate to-do lists for my personal life, freelance writing, my blog, and now Columbia assignments.
+I put deadlines in my Google Calendar as all-day events and color code for my personal life, blog, and articles.
+I also use the iPhone Tasks app to set separate to-do lists for my personal life, freelance writing, blog, and now Columbia assignments.
 I set a reminder for 8 a.m. on the day an assignment is due and look at all my calendars and to-do lists before bed and in the morning.
 On the organization front, QuickBooks has also made tax season, income forecasting, and budgeting much more seamless.

-Pingback: My Favorite Posts of 2018 - Elana Lyn
+1. Pingback: My Favorite Posts of 2018 - Elana Lyn